MoviPrep Sebastian Vettel exhaust relates what happens in most of our

 an elusive band of farmers who were causing some mayhem when the

-pants down at Onderbroek Spruit.
-Underpants Creek.
-Well named later in memory of that tragic affair.
+pants down at Onderbroek Spruit; underpants creek.
+It was well named later in memory of that tragic-affair.

 The next day I couldn't think straight.
 If one finger could cause such indignity, my mind kept dwelling on what it would be like to have all twelve of his fingers examining my intestines.
-I mean, isn't that how Medicine names the parts.
-The oesophagus after Barrett, and the duodenum after a perv Dutchman called Dr Twelve Fingers.
-Some sort of monster.
+I mean, is that not how Medicine names the parts.
+The oesophagus after Barrett, and the duodenum after a perv Dutchman called Dr Twelve-Fingers; some sort of monster.

 only a glass of MoviPrep for the next thirty-six hours it was, sigh, a

 By nightfall I was starving.
-Fortunately; it made the next twelve hours easier.
-My hand shaking, I mixed those two little packets of innocuous looking white powder in a litre of luke warm water, unable not to make an association between TV boxes and Graham peering up my rear end, and watching the result on the TV screen.
+Fortunately it made the next twelve hours easier.
+My hand shaking, I mixed those two little packets of innocuous looking white powder in a litre of luke-warm water, unable not to make an association between TV boxes and Graham peering up my rear end, and watching the result on the video screen.

-If you live in one of the countries that have no clue about what a litre of MoviPrep is, taken sip by bloody awful sip, it's something like ten imperial gallons.
-At least that's the way it seemed.
-Talking of tens, I suppose Americans are so good at mathematics because they are forever practising dividing by three and eight and 5280.
-I find dividing by ten and 1,000 quite difficult enough.
+If you live in one of the countries that have no clue about what a litre of MoviPrep is, taken sip by bloody awful mouthful, it seems something like ten imperial gallons.
+Speaking of that, I suppose Americans are so good at mathematics because they are forever practising dividing by three and eight and 5280.
+I find arithmetic with ten and 1,000 quite difficult enough.

-It's impossible to drink that litre any other way than teaspoon by teaspoon.
-Even the river water tasted better.
-With a couple of drops of artificial lemon mixed in; I still feel nauseous every morning when she who must be obeyed starts the day with warm water and a squeeze of fresh lemon.
-Also courtesy of Harvard Med school, I suppose.
+It is impossible to drink that litre any other way than a teaspoon at a time.
+Even that from the river tasted better.
+With a couple of drops of artificial citrus mixed in it still makes me feel nauseous every morning when she who must be obeyed starts the day with warm water and a squeeze of fresh lemon.
+Also courtesy of Harvard Med-school, I suppose.
 I'll stick with coffee.

-The instructions say that nausea is possible, but vomiting is a no-no. Keep it down.
+The instructions say that nausea is possible, but vomiting is a not allowed; keep it down.
 Ugh.
-Then the instructions go on to say that a watery stool is to be expected.
+Then they go on to say that a watery-stool is to be expected.

-Mm, a watery stool.
-What they don't tell you is that it arrives with the full force of a Sebastian Vettel exhaust.
+What they don't tell you is that it arrives with the full force of a Sebastian Vettel exhaust; some watery stool.
 A rocket engine with you being propelled forwards by the force of that spew.
-Every action has an equal and opposite reaction.
+Every action has another that is equal and opposite.
 Newton, I believe.
-I wrote the next day to the manufacturers of MoviPrep suggesting that they include a safety-belt in the TV-box.
-I decided to instead use the Mulligan belt that I use for the treatment of hip arthritis to keep me well anchored down to the toilet.
+I wrote the next day to the manufacturers of MoviPrep suggesting that they include a safety-belt in the TV box.
+I decided to instead use the Mulligan strap that I use for the treatment of hip arthritis to keep me well anchored down to the toilet.

-Then that day.
-Son in law drove me to the hospital, grinning periodically from ear to ear.
+Then that day finally arrived.
+Son in-law drove me to the hospital, grinning periodically from ear to the other.
 "What's so funny?"
 I snarled.
 Luckily Helen had supplied me with a couple towels to sit on and a change of clothing.
-That moviprep is just pure epsom salts with a dash of foul tasting artificial lemon flavour.
-You know, that stuff that poor under privileged cooks have to use who don't have a lemon tree growing in the garden.
+That moviprep is just pure epsom salts with a dash of foul-tasting artificial lemon flavour.
+You know, that stuff that poor under privileged cooks have to use who don't have citrus trees growing in the garden.

-remove my bleedin' heart, stab me in the belly and fit a pouch and do whatever else surgeons need to do.
+remove my bleeding heart, stab me in the belly and fit a pouch and do whatever else surgeons need to do.